zenvener/python-project-lvl1/README.md

 Welcome to the Brain Games!

-There 5 games available for you.
+There are 5 games available for you.
 It is up to you what game to play.
 1. "Parity check" (brain-even)
 2. "Calculator" (brain-calc)
 3. "Least common divisor" (brain-gcd)